Photo Credit: Leah Trib Productions

 Thomas received his B.A. in English Writing from DePauw University, his M.A. in Ministry from Wesley Seminary at Indiana Wesleyan University, and his MFA in Creative Writing from Butler University.
+He is currently an Assistant Professor of English at Anderson University.

 ACCOLADES